Boris Dittrich

-Boris Ottokar Dittrich ([ˈboːrɪz ˈditrix]; born 21 July 1955) is a Dutch politician of the Democrats 66 (D66) party, jurist, author and human rights activist.
-He is a Member of the Senate since 11 June 2019.
+Boris Ottokar Dittrich ([ˈboːrɪz ˈditrix]; born 21 July 1955) is a Dutch politician, jurist, author and human rights activist who served as Leader of the Democrats 66 (D66) from 2003 to 2006.
+A former member of the House of Representatives (1994–2006), he has been a member of the Senate since 2019.

-Dittrich's father came to the Netherlands as a political asylum seeker from Czechoslovakia in 1948, he became a professor in Eastern-European history at the University of Utrecht.

-Boris Dittrich grew up in Utrecht and went to law school at Leiden University.
-He worked as a lawyer in Amsterdam from 1981 till 1989 and later as a judge in the district court of Alkmaar from 1989 till 1994.
-Dittrich is married to the Dutch / Israeli sculptor Jehoshua Rozenman and is also an activist.
+Dittrich's father came to the Netherlands as a political asylum seeker from Czechoslovakia in 1948; he became a professor in Eastern European history at Utrecht University.
+Boris Dittrich grew up in Utrecht and went to law school at Leiden University, working as a lawyer in Amsterdam from 1981 until 1989 and later as a judge in the district court of Alkmaar from 1989 until 1994.
+Dittrich is married to the Dutch-Israeli sculptor Jehoshua Rozenman.

+Career

 Parliamentary career

-In 1994 Dittrich became a member of parliament representing the social-liberal party D66.
+In 1994 Dittrich became a member of the House of Representatives representing the social-liberal party Democrats 66 (D66).

-Boris Dittrich rose to become party leader of D66 in 2003 after Thom de Graaf stepped down because of disappointing results in the 2003 general elections.
+Dittrich rose to become D66 party leader in 2003 after Thom de Graaf stepped down because of disappointing results in the 2003 general election.

-Dittrich negotiated the participation of D66 in the Dutch coalition government Balkenende II with the Christian-democratic CDA and the other liberal party VVD.

-Dittrich decided not to become a minister but to stay party leader in parliament in order to monitor whether the new government would execute the coalition contract.
+Dittrich negotiated the participation of D66 in the second Balkenende cabinet with the Christian Democratic Appeal and the People's Party for Freedom and Democracy.
+He decided not to become a minister but to remain party leader in Parliament in order to monitor how the new government would execute the coalition agreement.
 The new government introduced major reforms to which the staggering Dutch economy responded positively.

-Dittrich was strongly against Dutch military participation in the Afghan province of Uruzgan and he tried to persuade the Dutch government and parliament not to get involved in the war.
-However, when the Dutch cabinet (including his own D66 ministers) decided to follow the American lead under President Bush, backed by 75% of the Dutch parliament, he decided to take political responsibility and stepped down as leader of D66 on 3 February 2006.
-A few months later D66 withdrew its support from the government after 3 years because of a dispute with the Dutch minister Rita Verdonk (Minister of Foreign Affairs and Integration) about the way she handled the issue of the Dutch passport of Ayaan Hirsi Ali.
-D66 and the minister had had many clashes before because of her harsh policy towards asylum seekers and immigrants.
-This withdrawal caused the fall of the government and new elections were announced for November 2006.
+Dittrich was strongly against Dutch military participation in the Afghan province of Uruzgan and he tried to persuade both the government and Parliament not to get involved in the war.
+However, when the cabinet (including his own D66 ministers) decided to follow the American lead under President Bush, backed by three quarters of the Dutch Parliament, he decided to take political responsibility and stepped down as Leader of the D66 on 3 February 2006.
+A few months later D66 withdrew its support from the government after three years because of a dispute with minister for integration and asylum affairs Rita Verdonk about the way she handled the issue of the Dutch passport of Ayaan Hirsi Ali.
+D66 and the minister had had a number of clashes before because of her harsh policy towards asylum seekers and immigrants.
+This withdrawal caused the fall of the government and a snap election was announced for November 2006.

-Dittrich has been one of the most productive Dutch parliamentarians since the founding in 1838.
-He is the first member ever to have drafted four different Private Bills that have successfully become law.
-Dittrich took the initiative for laws against stalking, for rights of victims to speak during the criminal trial, for abolishing the time limits on prosecution of crimes like murder and manslaughter, and finally he wrote the law to fix book prices in order to protect smaller bookshops, authors and customers.
+Dittrich was a highly productive parliamentarian; he is the first member ever to have drafted four different private member's bills that have successfully become law.
+Dittrich took the initiative for laws against stalking; for the rights of victims to speak during a criminal trial; for abolishing the time limits on prosecution of crimes like murder and manslaughter; and he wrote the law to fix book prices in order to protect smaller bookshops, authors and customers.